Solar powered generator

 Fortunately it's coming at a time when huge investment in battery research for electrical cars is making having your own storage for your surplus electrical power a realistic cost effective proposition.
 The whole scene at solar powered generators is in flux; it's an exciting time.

-Right, the high voltage / low amperage direct current (DC), has arrived at your MPPT which has stepped down the voltage to that of your batteries.
-The MPPT does it automatically, regardless of whether you have a single 12V battery, two 12V batteries in series (24V), or a 48V system.
+Right, the high voltage / low amperage direct current (DC), has arrived at your MPPT which has stepped it down to the emf of your batteries.

-Remember, power = volts x amps.
 If the voltage has dropped, then the current has surged by an equivalent amount, and that means big losses in Step C. Heat losses = current x (resistance) squared.

-The solution: the cable between the MPPT and your batteries must be short (less than a metre) and very thick.
 Basically the heavy duty cables used in your car to and from the battery.
-For my solar powered generator, I'm using 50mm red cable, but I'm told it's overkill; you can't go to thick and the increased cost is minimal.
+For my solar powered generator, I'm using 50mm cable, but I am told it is overkill; but the increased cost is minimal.

 Here I confess I have no expertise, and I recommend you talk to as many local people as possible.
 Two strong suggestions:

-And even if you have gel cell batteries which in theory you can drain down to zero, try not to go below 50%.
+And even if you have gel cell which in theory you can drain down to zero, try not to go below 50%.
 You will shorten their lives, though far less seriously than ordinary car batteries.

 As you will have realised by now, the losses in the cabling is directly related to the current, not the voltage.
 Having a high voltage system (24V or 48V) is preferable.
-That means you would put two or four 12V batteries in series.

 It's now five years down the line and my batteries are still not showing any signs of aging; in fact I have just done an upgrade to four more batteries in parallel.